Samsung/cotopaxi/README.md

 # Cotopaxi

-Set of tools for security testing of Internet of Things devices using protocols like: CoAP, DTLS, HTCPCP, mDNS, MQTT, SSDP.
+Set of tools for security testing of Internet of Things devices using protocols like: CoAP, DTLS, HTCPCP, mDNS, MQTT, QUIC, RTSP, SSDP.

 ## License: